-In the glory days of our romance with Amansara* we had helicopters and oxcarts to the Tamarind Temple as a standard trip.
+In the glory days of our romance with Amansara* we had helicopters and oxcarts to and from the Tamarind Temple in the city of Angkor as a standard trip.
 Last year Apsara, the temple authority built a road and put an end to our white tablecloth champagne temple lunches.
 So we needed a new one – temple that is.

 *The uber luxury Siem Reap Resort

-Let me introduce the supporting cast; Ra the temple guide, Buntha AKA Mr Fixit, Miss Wong master chef Dean.
-Then there was Black-dog the van driver and Bong Kroyun, who steered the tractor or kroyun and Mr Pal who made mince meat of helipad construction.
+Let me introduce the supporting cast for this performance; Ra our temple host, Buntha AKA Mr Fixit, Miss Wong master chef Dean.
+Then there was Black-dog the van driver and Bong Kroyun, who steered the tractor or kroyun *and Mr Pal who made mince meat of helipad construction.
 Oh and myself.
 My main job was to panic and pester to the point where it was easier to get the logistics sorted than put up with me.

 Things go at their own pace, to be messed with at your own peril or most likely slowing down whatever you want speeded up.
-So while I hadn’t a clue why we were waiting at Buntha’s house in Samrong his village, it became clear as events took their own course.
+So while I hadn’t a clue why we were waiting at Buntha’s house in Samrong his village on Christmas Eve, it became clear as events took their own course.

 Logging, encroaching agriculture and forest fires had taken their toll since we last visited.
 The paths looked different and we went down the wrong one.
 Not an auspicious start to our big adventure.

-Mr Pal, Buntha, Black-dog and myself hacked our way through the undergrowth to glimpse the blocks of laterite that made up the walls of the mythically difficult to find Prasat Pong Keoy.
+Mr Pal, Buntha, Black-dog and myself hacked our way through the undergrowth, finally glimpsing the blocks of laterite that made up the walls of the etheral Prasat Pong Keou, as much a myth as reality.
 As if that wasn’t hard enough termites had colluded to prevent entry.
 There was a tantalizing peek at the West entrance but short of wriggling across a bed of ants no way in.
 Illegal logging and vandalism had bulldozed a hole in the wall to get at a valuable rosewood tree, our necessary entry point.

 Tripping over tilting stones we found a central tower block with multiple entry points.
 One lead to a blind chamber adorned by primitive Apsara*.
 Four had been defaced but the furthermost corner carving had escaped the vandals.
 Fern fronds hung from the temple terraces like they were planted at a Chelsea Flower Show feature garden.

-There was a kroyun where Buntha had organized one to be and another on its way so we set off to scythe rice straw.
+Christmas morning and there was a kroyun* where Buntha had organized one to be and another on its way so we set off to scythe rice straw.
 I seemed to miss the straw and hit worm mounds sending the blade flying from its handle and quickly turning the callus on the palms of my hands into blisters.
-It was then I realized that my future career didn’t lie with rice farming.
+I realized that my future career didn’t lie with rice farming.

 Preparing the helipad; Buntha (left), Mr Pal and Bong (Brother) Kroyun

-I was much better at making an H. It started as an H but we cleared some more so added an I and connected it to the H with a hyphon I-H. Since our retiring temple seemed to change location each time we visited I went to check that it was still there and see if I was better at hacking vines and lianas than rice straw.
+I was much better at making an H. It started as an H but we cleared some more rice stubble so added an I and connected it to the H with a hyphon = I-H. Since our retiring temple seemed to change location each time we visited I went to check that it was still there and see if I was better at hacking vines than rice straw.